[Page Twelve]

 • Baphomet and Eliphas Levi

-[Note: Eliphas Levi is credited as being the 'father' of what we know today as the 'Baphomet' image.
+[Note: Another Baphomet listing and on the same page!
+Anyway, Eliphas Levi is credited as being the 'father' of what we know today as the 'Baphomet' image.

 This image has influenced hundreds of metal artists and trendy pop culture idiots alike.]